 I used to work in child protection.
 On a daily basis, I dealt with abuse cases.
 If I gave way to the repetitive negative thinking train, I would be rendered useless.
 The only way we can work in a stressful environment and not be impacted is by owning our minds.

 Without hope, we are almost worthless.
-In fact, hope is associated with better physical and psychological wellbeing, and better social wellbeing and less psychological stress.
+In fact, hope is associated with better physical and psychological well-being, better social well-being, and less psychological stress.
 We must always be able to have hope.
 Hope for a better life for ourselves and those around us.
 And a corresponding faith that we can achieve this.

 5 techniques to control your thoughts